Staying Italian: Background

 Sources used by the book include census data, church registers, ethnic presses, government studies, marriage records, oral histories, publications of Catholic parishes, and real estate records; the real estate records included mortgage records.
 The book also used secondary literature as sourcing.

 Contents

+The book is organized as a comparative study of Italian immigrant settlement and ethnicity in Toronto and Philadelphia.
+According to reviewer Michelson, the opening chapter examines the different historical development of the two cities as a whole, establishing the broader urban, political, and social context for the case studies that follow.
+The remaining chapters focus more closely on South Philadelphia and Toronto's Little Italy, tracing how local institutions, neighborhood geography, and civic life shaped the experiences of Italian migrants and their descendants.

+Several chapters explore the relationship between urban space and ethnic identity, including the ways Italian communities used streets, housing patterns, businesses, and public institutions to define neighborhood belonging.
+The book also analyzes how local conditions in each city affected the formation of community boundaries and the meaning of Italian ethnicity over time.
+Reviewers noted that this city-to-city comparison is central to the book's argument and distinguishes it from more traditional single-community studies.

-The first chapter discusses the differences between the historical courses of Toronto and Philadelphia as a whole, while the other chapters discuss South Philadelphia and Little Italy in particular.
-One of the chapters discusses religion.
-Caroline Waldron Merithew of the University of Dayton stated that in this chapter "the comparative North American framework's purpose and possibility shine" and that the chapter is the book's "most vital contribution to the understanding of Italian ethnicity".
-The book's illustrations include graphs, maps, and photographs.
+One chapter is devoted in particular to religion and the role of religious practice in community formation.
+Caroline Waldron Merithew of the University of Dayton wrote that in this chapter "the comparative North American framework's purpose and possibility shine" and described it as the book's "most vital contribution to the understanding of Italian ethnicity".
+The volume also includes visual materials such as graphs, maps, and photographs, which Merithew identified as part of its presentation and analytical value.

-Stanger-Ross intentionally avoided discussing assimilation in the book.
-Maria C. Lizzi of the University of Albany argued that the book should have discussed assimilation, while John J. Bukowczyk of Wayne State University stated that the omission was "an understandable limitation".
+Stanger-Ross deliberately avoided framing the study primarily through the concept of assimilation.
+This choice drew mixed responses from reviewers.
+Maria C. Lizzi of the University of Albany argued that the book would have benefited from greater engagement with assimilation as an interpretive framework, while John J. Bukowczyk of Wayne State University regarded the omission as "an understandable limitation".